30+ Best Things to Do in Halifax, Nova Scotia

 Shop at the Farmer’s Market

 One of my favourite things to do in any city is visit their farmer’s market and Halifax is no exception.
-The Halifax Seaport Farmers’ Market is the oldest, continuously operating farmers’ market in North America and is currently housed between Piers 19-23 on the waterfront.
-You’ll find fresh produce, tasty baked goods, artisan gifts, buskers, and much more.
-The perfect way to spend a morning.
+The Halifax Seaport Farmers’ Market is the oldest, continuously operating farmers’ market in North America, operating since 1750.
+In 2022 they made a short move down the road and now have a permanent home at Pavilion 23 on the waterfront.
+The market has over 100 vendors so you’ll be sure to find fresh produce, tasty baked goods, artisan gifts, buskers, and much more.
+It’s open Saturdays from 8am-2pm and Sundays 10am-2pm so it’s the perfect way to spend a weekend morning.

 Another great thing to do in any new city?
 Climb to the top of something tall and get a bird’s eye view.
 In Halifax, that means Citadel Hill.
 Built back in 1749 to protect the city, the star-shaped Citadel overlooks the harbour which means great views.
-You can also do a guided tour to learn about fort life back in the day.
+Guided tours are offered which demonstrate about fort life back in the day.
+You can even join a Signature Experience and become part of the 78th Highlanders for the day.
 Be sure to snap a pic of the iconic Clock Tower while you’re there.

 Go for a Walk in a Park or Garden